cs-ed/edtech-plan-shuff57/README.md

 Describe the hardware requirements for your class.
 Provide specific requirements wherever necessary.

 Pleasant Valley High School (PVHS) is a one-to-one technology high school.
 Each student has a Chromebook.
-Since all work for this class will be completed and submitted using an Online IDE no other hardware will be required.
+Since all work for this class will be completed and submitted using an <a href="#OnlineIDE">Online IDE</a> no other hardware will be required.

 ### Application